CamDavidsonPilon/lifelines/docs/Survival Regression.rst

     -log2(p) of ll-ratio test = 15.37
     """

-New in v0.25.0, We can also use ✨formulas✨ to handle the right-hand-side of linear equation.
+New in v0.25.0, We can also use ✨formulas✨ to handle the right-hand-side of the linear model.
 For example:

 .. code:: python